rexposadas/teleport/design.md

 And API will use TLs 1.3, which is the latest version.

+Recommended Cipher suites.
+These are performant and offers good security:
+- TLS_AES_128_GCM_SHA256
+- TLS_CHACHA20_POLY1305_SHA256
+- TLS_AES_256_GCM_SHA384

 ### Authentication

 mTLS will be used for authentication.
 Both server and client provides certificates in order to communicate.
 For testing, premade certificates will be provided.

 Users are authorized to use the service by its certification being validated.
+Validation is done by looking at the Common Name (CN), which is part of the subject.

 The CLI will look for certificates in the `~/.certs`.
 These are the necessary files: